From 50 Minutes to One Command. 220 Times.

 Where this lives now

 Pipeline operational.
 220 translated plans live, plus the 110 French source plans audited and cleaned.
 Code on GitHub.
+Each bug from the section above became a guard in the pipeline, so new plans now run end-to-end with the known failure modes guarded.
 Maintenance is minimal - mostly running the pipeline for new plans and new languages as they come in.

 Want to talk about something like this?